 Acclaimed lyricist and songwriter, Johnny Mercer has deep family roots in Savannah and is buried at Bonaventure Cemetery.
 From the mid-1930s through the mid-1950s, many of the songs Mercer wrote and performed were among the most popular hits of the time, including classics like “Moon River,” “Jeepers Creepers” and “Days of Wine and Roses.”
 He wrote the lyrics to more than 1,500 songs, including compositions for popular movies and Broadway shows.
 A co-founder of Capitol Records, Mercer won four Academy Awards and influenced generations of popular music.

-Flannery O’Connor, the author of the acclaimed novels Wise Blood and The Violent Bear It Away as well as 32 short stories and numerous essays, was born in Savannah in 1925 and lived on Lafayette Square until 1938.
-A pioneering Southern gothic author who often wrote about morally flawed characters, O’Connor remains an important voice in American literature.
-O’Connor drew inspiration from her childhood experiences in Savannah and received the National Book Award for Fiction posthumously in 1972 for The Collected Stories of Flannery O’Connor.
+This authored the acclaimed novels Wise Blood and The Violent Bear It Away, as well as 32 short stories and numerous essays.
+Born in Savannah in 1925 and he lived on Lafayette Square until 1938.
+A pioneering Southern gothic author, he often wrote about morally flawed characters.
+O’Connor remains an important voice in American literature.
+O’Connor drew inspiration from her childhood experiences in Savannah.
+He and received the National Book Award for Fiction posthumously in 1972 for The Collected Stories of Flannery O’Connor.